soerr/UnturnedDocumentation/Config.json/animals.md

 For example, if you're server is using **Washington** map and `Max_Instances_Medium` is set to **16** then the maximum number of animals spawning and walking around the map will is just **16**.

 I recommend increasing this value to make animals more common on your server.
-However remember but the number of animals that will spawn naturally is also limited by the number of spawn-points on every map.
+However remember that the number of animals that will spawn naturally is also limited by the number of spawn-points on every map.
 Washington only has **59** spawn-points for animals, so even if you set `Max_Instances_Medium` to **64**, only **59** animals will spawn.

 Number of spawn-points on official survival maps:
 - **PEI** - 60